Bay State Park Frequently Asked Questions

 What is going to be built on the site?

 We will renovate the barns and existing house on the site.
 We are building a gazebo and pads for food trucks.
-Grandstands for the track will be built into a hill, as a natural seating.
+The grandstand will be built into the hillside, taking advantage of the topography.

 We will use the existing house on site for a caretaker home for on-site, round the clock, staff and veterinarian use for the care of stabled horses and grounds.
 These individuals are the only ones who are living on site to ensure the health and safety of the horses, and the safety of Bay State Park.